defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 ### 2. Get the Bundle

-- The bundle you would like to install.
+Get the bundle you would like to install:
   - You can download the latest in your browser from [Defense Unicorn's published packages](https://github.com/orgs/defenseunicorns/packages?repo_name=uds-bundle-software-factory-nutanix)
-  - You can pull it via the same protocol used to push/pull docker images: `uds pull oci://ghcr.io/defenseunicorns/uds-bundle/software-factory-nutanix-rke2:0.4.3 --architecture amd64`
+  - You can pull it via the same protocol used to push/pull docker images:
+    ```bash
+    uds pull oci://ghcr.io/defenseunicorns/uds-bundle/software-factory-nutanix-rke2:0.4.3 --architecture amd64`
+    ```
   - You can also reference it by it's "docker name" (OCI image URL) at deploy time with the same command above, `pull` switched to `deploy` and UDS will pull it and deploy it.
 This is less relevant to air-gapped installs unless you're pushing the bundle to a high-side docker registry before install (which isn't a bad idea).
+    ```bash
+    uds deploy oci://ghcr.io/defenseunicorns/uds-bundle/software-factory-nutanix-rke2:0.4.3 --architecture amd64`
+    ```

 ### 3. Customize Configuration via `uds-config.yaml`